The story of the jet airliner - an invention that changed the way we live

 A year after being handed over to BOAC, the Comet entered commercial service, with a flight from London to Johannesburg; but it was a premature beginning.
 Within two years, two Comets crashed in mysterious circumstances, and all existing planes were grounded.
 The cause of the problem was soon identified: it was metal fatigue, a problem that had not existed with the smaller lighter aircraft of earlier times.

-By 1955, a solution had been found, Comets were able to take to the skies again, and transatlantic jet services were reintroduced between London and major destinations; this time, the age of jet air travel had really begun.
+By 1955, a solution had been found, Comets were able to take to the skies again, and international jet services were reintroduced between London and major destinations; this time, the age of jet air travel had really begun.
+(End of audio)

 1974 - One of the last Comets still in service, with historic "low-cost" airline Dan-Air.